 Course Schedule 1st Fall Semester

-NU 515: Nursing and Interdisciplinary Theory (3 credits)
+NU 515: Application of Theory to Practice (3 credits)

 NU 560: Research Methods (3 credits)